0AdityaD/spotify-cli-adblock-linux/README.md

 --prev            plays the previous song
 --volumeup        increases sound volume
 --volumedown      decreases sound volume
+--mute            mute the sound
+--unmute          unmute the sound
 ```

 if you don't use any parameters, you'll enter the shell mode, when you'll be able to use all commands above